What is it?

 Ideally, the graphs should not reach the red lines :

 Here is an example of exceeding memory resources:

 NOTE : Order usage graphs are updated every 15-30 minutes, if an error has just appeared on the site, you may need to wait and check the current values.

 What to do when your website is exceeding these limits?

 There are several options for fixing exceeding resources:

-- Pay attention of visits to the site .
-If you see values that are unusual for your site (for example, you usually have 100 visitors, and at some point you had 1000 visitors), a DDoS attack might have begun on your site.
-To protect your site, you will need to setup Cloudflare (if it has not already been setuped for your website) and put it on under attack mode.
-As a result, this will prevent bot like users from accessing your site and reduce visitor rates.
+- Pay attention to visits to the site.
+If you see values that are unusual for your site (for example, you usually have 100 visitors, and at some point, you had 1000 visitors), a DDoS attack might have begun on your site.
+To protect your site from DDoS, you will need to setup Cloudflare (if it has not already been configured with your website) and put it on under attack mode:

 After that, you can go directly to 4th step.